 According to the February 26 U.S. Drought Monitor report, 11.9 percent of the contiguous U.S. was in drought, down from 16.5 percent at the end of January.
 Drought conditions improved across the Four Corners region and other parts of the West, while drought conditions worsened across portions of Texas and Puerto Rico.

 Winter (December–February) Temperature

 Above-average winter temperatures were observed across much of the eastern half of the U.S. and also across parts of the Deep South.
-Florida, Georgia, Mississippi and Tennessee had winter temperatures that ranked among their 10 warmest.
+Florida, Georgia, Alabama and Tennessee had winter temperatures that ranked among their 10 warmest.
 Despite a very cold two-week stretch across much of the Midwest in late January, cooler-than-average winter temperatures were primarily observed in parts of Montana, Wyoming, South Dakota and Nebraska.
 No state was record warm or record cold.

 The Alaska December–February temperature was 10.5°F, 6.9°F above the long-term average, the 13th warmest on record for the state.
 Much-above-average temperatures spanned the West Coast and North Slope as well as in the Aleutians.
 Utqiaġvik (Barrow) ranked third warmest.

 Above-average precipitation was observed across all but five of the Lower-48 states.
 Tennessee ranked wettest, while Wisconsin ranked second wettest.
 Nineteen states from the Great Plains to the East Coast and south to the Gulf of Mexico ranked in the top 10 wettest on record for winter.
 No state ranked below-average for winter precipitation.

 Nome, Alaska, had its second highest winter snowfall (69.8 inches), due in large part to the February snowfall of 35.6 inches — the highest February snowfall reported in Nome since 1920.